A Content Marketers Dilemma

 - Inbound links from other websites who want to refer to your content

 - Lower conversion rates as some qualified visitors will leave

 Gated Content – Locking in Customers

 Typically, the more detailed or high quality the content, the more information you should ask for.
-The same principal applies to your buyers’ funnel.
+The same principle applies to your buyers’ funnel.
 The further down the funnel your content sits, the more information you should be asking.
-Not only does this qualify the customer further by weeding out those who might not be ready, but it also shows your content is high value.
+Not only does this qualify the customer further by weeding out those who might not be ready, but it also shows your content is valuable.
 Making content gated also allows you to truly assess if your content is fit for purpose and actually drives people to become customers.

 The decision to gate content or not often comes down to how much confidence you have in the content that you’ve produced.
 Do you think someone really wants to read it?
 Do you think it’s actually going to help them?
 If the answer to either of those questions is “no”, then maybe you need to go back to the drawing board.

 Obviously gating content has a consequence.
 Not everyone is comfortable in giving away their personal information, even if what they are asked for is fairly limited.
 So as a marketer you need to make sure you work out the relative value of the content you have produced versus the impact of lower conversion rates.
 If you’ve written a 400-word blog post, don’t expect someone’s social security number.

 GDPR is new legislation from the European Union that applies to any business (or website in this context) that has European customers.
 GDPR prohibits blocking access to content if a site visitor doesn’t give consent to their data being collected, so you need to be a bit more open about gating your content.